-There are a number of ways to buy bonds: directly from the US Government, via a bond fund, or with the help of a broker.
-Before you make your purchase, it’s important to understand what types of bonds there are, and how much risk and reward each bond carries.
-Bonds can be a good way to round out a diverse portfolio, but not all bonds are as straightforward and reliable as the ones your grandma gave you for graduation.
-If you want help with buying bonds or any other investing questions, consider working with a financial advisor.
+There are a number of ways to buy bonds: directly from the U.S. Government, via a bond fund or with the help of a broker.
+Before you make your purchase, it’s important to understand what types of bonds there are, and how much risk and reward each type carries.
+Bonds can be a good way to round out a diverse portfolio, but not all bonds are as straightforward and reliable as you might think.
+If you want help buying bonds or any other investments, consider working with a financial advisor.